Pyrrhus of Epirus: Early life

 In c.
 319 BC, Pyrrhus was born to prince Aeacides of Epirus, and Phthia, a Thessalian noblewoman, the daughter of the Thessalian general Menon.
 Aeacides was a cousin of Olympias, making Pyrrhus a second cousin to Alexander the Great.
 He had two sisters: Deidamia and Troias.
-In 319/318 BC, Arrybas, Aeacides' father and the regent of Epirus, died leaving Epirus to the joint kings Aeacides and Neoptolemus.
+In 319/318 BC, Arrybas, Aeacides's father and the regent of Epirus, died leaving Epirus to the joint kings Aeacides and Neoptolemus.

 Aeacides supported Olympias in her fight against Cassander and marched on Macedon.
-In 317 BC, when Pyrrhus was only two, Olympias requested Aeacides' support yet again and he marched on Macedon a second time.
+In 317 BC, when Pyrrhus was only two, Olympias requested Aeacides's support yet again and he marched on Macedon a second time.
 Many of his soldiers did not like their service and mutinied.
 Aeacides released these soldiers from his army, but as a result his army was too small to achieve anything.
 When the mutineers arrived in Epirus they caused a rebellion against their absent king and Aeacides was dethroned.
 Cassander sent one of his generals, Lyciscus, to act as regent to the still underaged Neoptolemus.
 Epirus in effect became a puppet kingdom of Cassander.
-Pyrrhus' family fled north and took refuge with Glaukias of the Taulantians, one of the largest Illyrian tribes.
-Pyrrhus was raised by Beroea, Glaukias' wife, a Molossian of the Aeacidae dynasty.
-Cassander marched against Glaukias, defeated his army and captured Apollonia.
-Glaukias had to promise not to act against Cassander, but he refused to give up Pyrrhus and his family.
+Pyrrhus's family fled north and took refuge with Glaucias of the Taulantians, one of the largest Illyrian tribes.
+Pyrrhus was raised by Beroea, Glaucias's wife, a Molossian of the Aeacidae dynasty.
+Cassander marched against Glaucias, defeated his army and captured Apollonia.
+Glaucias had to promise not to act against Cassander, but he refused to give up Pyrrhus and his family.

 By 313 BC, Cassander was distracted by his war against Antigonus Monophthalmus, one of the most powerful of the Diadochi.
 Fearing an invasion from Asia Minor, where Antigonus was building up his forces, he shifted his attention from west to the east.
 Aeacides took advantage of the situation and returned to Epirus.
 He appears to have regained popularity and raised a large army.
 Cassander sent an army under his brother Philip who defeated Aeacides in two battles.
 Aeacides was wounded in the last battle and died soon after.

 First reign

-In 307 BC, Glaukias invaded Epirus and put Pyrrhus on the throne.
+In 307 BC, Glaucias invaded Epirus and put Pyrrhus on the throne.
 Pyrrhus was only eleven years old, so his guardians ruled in his stead until he came of age.
-When he was seventeen he travelled to the court of Glaukias in Illyria to attend the wedding of one of Glaukias' sons.
-While he was in Illyria the Molossians rose in rebellion, drove out Pyrrhus' supporters, and returned Neoptolemus to the throne.
-This time Glaukias was unable to help him.
+When he was seventeen he travelled to the court of Glaucias in Illyria to attend the wedding of one of Glaucias's sons.
+While he was in Illyria the Molossians rose in rebellion, drove out Pyrrhus's supporters, and returned Neoptolemus to the throne.
+This time Glaucias was unable to help him.